 Easy to make changes

 Because of the advantages you may get from having a biweekly budgeting plan, you need to know how to budget when you get paid twice a month.
 Rather than just presuming you should stick to a weekly budget or a monthly one.

 If you move to being paid monthly then have a read of my post on how to budget your money for monthly income payments.

-The 3rd check bonus
+The 3rd paycheck bonus

 You may also like:

-How to budget biweekly
+How to budget when you’re paid biweekly

 Take note of the due dates for payments and the amounts you are supposed to pay.